gazanas/Filtermap/README.md

 The BasicFilter object created in the method is generated automatically by FilterMap and contains the filtering logic using the Criteria API.

+The resulted query will be something like: *WHERE title IN (title1, title2) OR published IN (date1, date2)*

 ### Sorting And Paginating

 FilterMap also permits the sorting and paginating of the results.